Skip to main content

 Not all gaps cost the same to close.
 Here's the priority order for most Northern NSW small businesses:

-1. GBP (week 1).
+1. Google Business Profile (week 1).
 Fastest, free, biggest single ranking lever.

 2. Reviews (weeks 2 to 12).
 Cumulative, free, second-biggest signal.